 Double DEC in Science + Social Science

-Beginning in Fall 2017, St. Lawrence students will be able to register in a program that will allow them to earn two complete DECs in three years.
+St. Lawrence students have the opportunity to register in a program that will allow them to earn two complete DECs in three years.

 Double DEC in Science + Social Science (200.12)